-Over the last 80 years the average life expectancy has increased dramatically due to advancements in medical technology.
-By 2030 the last of the Baby Boomers will turn 65 and older individuals will account for 20% of our population.
-This is great, but also presents other problems for us to deal with as we age.
-We’ll be looking specifically at oral health concerns for older individuals as well as providing some tips for how to improve oral health for this population.
+Over the last 80 years, average life expectancy has increased dramatically due to advancements in medical technology.
+By 2030, the last of the Baby Boomers will turn 65, and older individuals will account for 20% of our population1.
+While this longevity is positive, it also presents new challenges as we age.

 Dry Mouth